 Lastly, a word about the strings in the fourth movement.
-Yup, there was that “John Wilson Orchestra shimmer”, that famous wrist vibrato anyone who’s ever picked up a violin recognizes and has to have come to terms with fairly early in training.
+Yup, there was that “John Wilson Orchestra shimmer”, that famous wrist vibrato anyone who’s ever picked up a fiddle recognizes and has to have come to terms with fairly early in training.
 We used to wonder if it made our playing actually sound better, and it depends.
-The Russians and Mittel-Europeans used it a lot a hundred years ago.
+The Russians and Mittel Europeans used it a lot a hundred years ago.
 Some call this type of playing now “period playing”.
-My old boss, Rouben Mamoulian, called this style of playing “Crying Violins”.
+My old boss, Rouben Mamoulian, called this style of playing “crying violins”.
 He claimed it was his idea to use it in the musical Love Me Tonight, in the “Isn’t It Romantic” sequence.

 Most people* seem to discount the idea that Bernard Herrmann’s score for Psycho is actually a near-perfect work for strings (given that it was written exclusively for strings anyway) and that, given the right setting, is a very listenable chamber piece that doesn’t need to reference the film.
 Here’s the Tippett Quartet performing this arrangement by Richard Birchall at Kings Place, 2011.

 John Mills, Jeremy Isaac, Lydia Lowndes-Northcott, and Bozidar Vukotic: the London-based Tippett Quartet.